yusuf-quddus/YelpCamp/README.md

 > A Node.js web application project from the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/)

-## Live Demo

-To see the app in action, go to [https://serene-bayou-89096.herokuapp.com/](https://serene-bayou-89096.herokuapp.com/)

 ## Features

 * Authentication: